Dear BLCF Friends,

 It is interesting to note that God appears to make this statement as a response to Peter’s impulsive suggestion that the three disciples should build three tents in honour of Jesus, Moses, and Elijah.
 If you go back to verse 27, you will see that perhaps God’s words were spoken, not as a reaction to the comment by the disciple about building temples.
 More likely, God spoke in agreement with the statement made by Jesus, as we see recorded in John 9:27: “But I tell you truly, there are some standing here who will not taste death until they see the kingdom of God.”

 This is not the first time that the disciples struggled to comprehend the meaning and significance of a miracle of Jesus that they had just witnessed.
-For what they had observed was a glimpse of the glory of Heaven that Jesus alluded to in Luke 9, verse 27.
+What they had observed was a glimpse of the glory of Heaven that Jesus alluded to in Luke 9, verse 27.

 This miracle, like that where Jesus walked upon the waters of the Sea of Galilee, was another of the rare miracles in the Gospels, where Jesus was the object of the miracle.